jbosstm/narayana/narayana-full/readme.txt

     jts/narayana-jts*.jar - See below for usage information rts/rest-tx-api.jar

-  quickstarts/
-    Some examples to get you up and running quickly

   services/
     This directory contains the files required to install Narayana as an operating system service